Sessions

 The sidebar

-Section titled “The sidebar”The right sidebar shows every Claude session on your machine — not just ones opened in Claude Yard.
-It reads session data from ~/.claude/projects/ and merges it with the live state of open terminals.
+Section titled “The sidebar”The right sidebar shows every agent session on your machine — not just ones opened in Claude Yard.
+It reads Claude session data from ~/.claude/projects/ and Codex session data from ~/.codex/sessions/, merging both with the live state of open terminals.

 What you can do from the sidebar:

-- Click a closed session to resume it in a new tab (
+- Click a closed session to resume it in a new tab (uses the correct agent’s resume command)

 - See status at a glance — dots show what each session is doing